Generalization Bounds via Information Density and Conditional Information Density

-In Theorem~\ref{thm:unconditional_sub-Gaussian} below, we present an exponential inequality that will be used in Section~\ref{sec:uncond_exp}, Section~\ref{sec:uncond_pacb}, and Section~\ref{sec:uncond_sd} to derive generalization bounds of all three flavors.
-The derivation of this exponential inequality and its use to obtain generalization bounds draw inspiration from \cite[Sec.~1.2.4]{catoni07-a}, where a similar approach is used to obtain PAC-Bayesian and single-draw bounds for the special case in which the loss function has range restricted to $\{0,1\}$. \begin{thm} Let~$\trainingdata=(Z_1,\dots,Z_n)\in\mathcal{Z}^n$ consist of~$n$ \iid training samples generated from~$P_Z$, and let~$P_{W\vert \trainingdata}$ be a probabilistic learning algorithm.
-Assume that~$\ell(w,Z): \mathcal{W}\times \mathcal{Z}\rightarrow \reals$ is~$\sigma$-sub-Gaussian under~$P_Z$ for all~$w\in \mathcal W$.
-Also, assume that~$P_{W\!\trainingdata}$ is absolutely continuous with respect to~$P_W\!P_{\trainingdata}$.
+In Theorem~\ref{thm:unconditional_sub-Gaussian} below, we present exponential inequalities that will be used in Section~\ref{sec-a:uncond_exp}, Section~\ref{sec-a:uncond_pacb}, and Section~\ref{sec-a:uncond_sd} to derive generalization bounds of all three flavors.
+The derivation of these exponential inequalities and their use to obtain generalization bounds draw inspiration from \cite[Sec.~1.2.4]{PA-catoni07-a}, where a similar approach is used to obtain PAC-Bayesian and single-draw bounds for the special case in which the loss function has range restricted to $\{0,1\}$. \begin{thm} Let $\trainingdata=(Z_1,\dots,Z_n)\in\mathcal{Z}^n$ consist of $n$ \iid training samples generated from $P_Z$, and let $P_{W\vert \trainingdata}$ be a probabilistic learning algorithm.
+Assume that $\ell(w,Z): \mathcal{W}\times \mathcal{Z}\rightarrow \reals$ is $\sigma$-sub-Gaussian under $P_Z$ for all $w\in \mathcal W$.
+Also, assume that $P_{W\!\trainingdata}$ and~$P_W\!P_{\trainingdata}$ are mutually absolutely continuous with respect to each other.
 Then, for all~$\lambda\in \reals$,